NavzarZar/chatapp/README.md

 ```bash
 php vendor/bin/phpunit
 ```
+IMPORTANT: tests remove all data from the test database

+IMPORTANT: tests are set up to always run on `test.db`

 IMPORTANT: `test.db` needs to exist in data/ directory, which should be in root.

-root:
 - data/test.db

 This will run tests for **services, and repositories** to ensure expected behavior.